Planche Lean Tutorial – The Best Planche Progression Exercise

 If you started training for the Planche Lean or full Planche Hold, then terms like straight arm strength, scapula protraction, and leaning far enough, should sound very familiar.
-Learning the Planche is a vital yet advanced step towards building that sublime core strength every Calisthenics Practitioner ambitions.
-The Planche Lean is one of the most basic yet one of the best Planche exercises you can do on that road to the full Planche Hold.
+Learning the Planche is a vital yet advanced step towards building that sublime core strength every Calisthenics practitioner ambitions.
+The Planche Lean is one of the most basic yet also one of the best Planche exercises you can do on that road to the full Planche Hold.
 In this tutorial, we will teach you how to do it correctly and with actionable steps on how to progress closer to your goal of performing first the Planche Lean and then onward towards the Planche Hold.
 Start reaping the benefits of the Planche Lean, today.

 The Benefits of the Planche Lean

-The benefits mentioned in the introduction above can all be gained from practicing the Planche Lean consistently.
-Most people are aware that the Planche is a very hard skill to acquire.
-It takes months, if not years, to master.
 There goes a lot into this skill before you can call yourself that — a master.
-By practicing the Planche Lean, you train every aspect you need in order to master the full Planche Hold.
-By taking these baby steps towards the ultimate goal, even the seemingly past impossible will become a present reality.
+By practicing the Planche Lean, you train every aspect you need to master the full Planche Hold, including gaining the required straight arm strength.
+By taking these baby steps towards your goal, even the seemingly past impossible will become a present reality.

 By applying the Planche Lean, you will train: